-- Develop a historical question. - State a position on the question that outlines a reason(s) in support of the position. - Provide evidence for your position using two or more of the following social science perspectives: geographic, cultural, political, economic, sociological, psychological. - Provide reasons for your position that include: - An evaluation of how of three or more sources, including primary AND secondary sources, support the position on the historical question. - Make explicit references within the paper or presentation to three or more credible sources that provide relevant information AND cite sources within the paper, presentation, or bibliography.
+- State a position on an environmental issue that includes - A reasonable solution to the issue in terms of improving the health of the system.
+(CONTEMPORARY ISSUE) OR - A reasonable alternative in terms of what would have improved the health of the system (HISTORICAL SITUATION). - Provide reasons for your position that include: - An analysis of benefits and/or costs of two or more stakeholders' uses of the environment. - Make explicit references within the paper or presentation to three or more credible sources that provide relevant information AND cite sources within the paper, presentation, or bibliography.